 If you're interested in terms of this primary season, it's one thing, I guess I don't think media polls are particularly good at measuring anything in voter enthusiasm.

-I can't give you the exact reason why the you know stadium wasn't the arena that didn't get full up, but I can imagine the impact of you know all the the social uh unrest in the country that led up to it.
+I can't give you the exact reason why the stadium wasn't, the arena didn't get full up, but I can imagine the impact of all the social unrest in the country that led up to it.

 The coronavirus concerns are real for a lot of people.

-He has racked up higher raw vote totals that Obama did, often doubling and tripling his predecessor's numbers.
+He has racked up higher raw vote totals than Obama did, often doubling and tripling his predecessors' numbers.

 His primary vote totals also beat out President 43 Bush's in 2004.

-As a matter of fact, the the high turnout for Trump, what does that show?
+As a matter of fact, the high turnout for Trump, what does that show?

-People didn't need to show up and vote.
+People didn't need to show up and vote for Donald Trump in these primaries.

 You know, state after state.